sprucelabsai/sprucebot-skills-kit/docs/server.md

 ```

 #### Actually syncing the guest with Shopify
 Since Sprucebot only really cares about `firstName` and `profilePhotos`, there isn't that much to keep in sync.
 We won't show the syncing logic here, but assume it does a check on `updatedAt` in both systems (Sprucebot & Shopify) and uses the `firstName` and `profilePhoto` of the newer one.
-Below is just a myriad of examples of things you can invoke.

-**Callout:** NEVER SET STATE ON A SERVER/UTILITY.
+**Callout:** NEVER SET STATE ON A SERVER/UTILITY EXCEPT THROUGH `config/default.js`.
 We attached `shopify` to the `ctx` and pass it to the `service` every time we use it because `services` & `utilities` are only created once when your skill boots.
 This means anything unique to the `user` currently using your skill must be put on the `ctx`.
 It also means you should rarely change the state of your `service` (e.g. `this.favoriteColor = 'blue'`) because it'll apply to every `user` and `location` using your skill.

 ```js
 // server/services/shopify.js